camac/dora/Readme.md

 ## Known Issues

 *   DXL Metadata filter throws an error if the source is not well formed xml.
 This happens during a merge conflict.
-*   DXL Metadata filter throws an error if file is empty then will fail e.g.
+*   DXL Metadata filter throws an error if file is empty then will fail.
+The following design elements:
+    * AppProperties/database.properties
-    * nsf/AppProperties/database.properties
+    * Code/dbscript.lsdb
-    * nsf/Code/dbscript.lsdb
+    * Resources/AboutDocument
-    * nsf/Resources/AboutDocument
+    * Resources/UsingDocument
-    Are all blank when you create a new nsf and will fail until you save them first.
+    Are all blank when you create a new nsf and the filter will fail until you save them in designer for the first time since setting up source control.

+### About Line Endings

+You probably know that there is a difference in the way Mac Linux and Windows save line endings in files.

+* Mac and Linux/Unix use the line-feed character LF or `\n`
+* Windows uses carriage-return and LF or CRLF or `\r\n`

+You may not know however, that even if you are using Domino Designer on Windows, it actually saves the On-Disk Project files with LF line endings.

+Git has a setting called core.autocrlf which when set to true (often this is the default), will convert CRLF to LF on the way into the repository, and then when you check out a LF file, it will convert it back to CRLF if you are on windows.
+So, if it does this for a Design Element you can end up with CRLF line-endings when you check out even though it originally had LF.

+When using the DXL Metadata filters on Windows, the design element is processed through the program `xsltproc`.
+The output of this program is given CRLF endings due to the fact that `xsltproc` actually is running as a windows program.
+You can see in the .gitattributes file that I have put a setting `text eol=lf` which tells git to convert this back to LF when commiting, and this also tells git to keep it as LF when it checks the file out again.

+A side-effect of CRLF conversion is an annoying warning that pops up for every file that is converted:

+    warning: CRLF will be replaced by LF in <filename>.
+    The file will have its orignal line endings in your working directory.

+If you don't want to see this warning everytime, you can set core.safecrlf to false like so:

+    git config core.safecrlf false

+and it will no longer warn you about CRLF conversions.

-## DXL Notes
+### DXL Notes

+* Actionbar on a view had no *bordercolor* attribute but after re-import was given bordercolor="system"
-* Frameset frame got a new Border style
+* Frameset frame also got bordercolor attribute (i think)
-* Forms don't like it when Background element has a text node, these need to be deflated
+* Forms don't like it when Background element is indented (dxl.parse error text node), thus the need to 'deflate' on checkout
-* Forms without action bar get a default set of system actions
+* Forms without action bar get a default set of system actions, maybe for views too?